+Vision care

-What you must pay when Services that are covered for you you get these services Vision care Covered services include: 0% Coinsurance for each Outpatient physician services for the diagnosis and Medicare-covered exam. treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) 0% Coinsurance for for eyeglasses/contacts Medicare-covered For people who are at high risk of glaucoma, we will cover glaucoma screening. one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who 0% Coinsurance for are age 50 and older, and Hispanic Americans who are 65 Medicare-covered eve or older exams to evaluate for eye • For people with diabetes, screening for diabetic retinopathy disease. is covered once per year One pair of eyeglasses or contact lenses after each cataract 0% Coinsurance for one surgery that includes insertion of an intraocular lens (If you pair of Medicare-covered have two separate cataract operations, you cannot reserve standard glasses or contact the benefit after the first surgery and purchase two lenses after cataract eyeglasses after the second surgery.) surgery.
-Routine Vision Care \$0 copay for routine vision We cover: services • 1 routine eye exam every year A \$150 allowance every year towards:
+Covered services include:

+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - One supplemental routine eye exam every year. - \$275 plan coverage limit for eye wear (contact lenses; eyeglasses (lenses and frames)) every two years.